 Since its founding, IRMA has been committed to multi-stakeholder dialogue and welcomes diverse perspectives around the table.

 Through our work, we aim to inform decision-making among those who understand the power of purchasing to shape a new future for mining.
-Through robust certification against a high-bar standard and transparent reporting, we support communities, civil society and consumers access information they need to better understand how mines operate in line with best practices and to encourage improved performance from those that lag behind.
+Through robust independent-assessment against a high-bar standard and transparent reporting, we support communities, civil society and consumers access information they need to better understand how mines operate in line with best practices and to encourage improved performance from those that lag behind.

 We welcome members from each stakeholder group to join IRMA as members.
 By doing so, you will shape the future of IRMA’s Standard for Responsible Mining and related verification system as well as join others in advancing IRMA’s vision: a world where the mining industry respects the human rights and aspirations of affected communities, provides safe, healthy and supportive workplaces, minimizes harm to the environment, and leaves positive legacies.

 - Albemarle Corporation

 - Anglo American plc